 Literary and musical themes present mainly the story of the sacrifice of Isaac.
-In plastic arts, Abraham is pictured as an old man with white hair; in the Middle Ages — pictured in an archaic armour; the most popular scene: Abraham’s meeting with Melchizedek (Abraham and Melchizedek after 1251— Reims Cathedral), the sacrifice of Isaac (Caravaggio Sacrifice of Isaac 1603–1604 — Uffizi Gallery, Florence), and the angels visiting Abraham — interpreted as a symbol of the Holy Trinity, the particularly popular scene in the Byzantine and Ruthenian iconography (A. Rublev Holy Trinity, beginning of the 15th century — Tretyakov Gallery, Moscow).
-Knife is an atribute of Abraham.
+In visual arts, Abraham is pictured as an old man with white hair; in the Middle Ages — pictured in an archaic armour; the most popular scene: Abraham’s meeting with Melchizedek (Abraham and Melchizedek after 1251— Reims Cathedral), the sacrifice of Isaac (Caravaggio, Sacrifice of Isaac, 1603–1604 — Uffizi Gallery, Florence), and the angels visiting Abraham — interpreted as a symbol of the Holy Trinity, the particularly popular scene in the Byzantine and Ruthenian iconography (A. Rublev Holy Trinity, beginning of the 15th century — Tretyakov Gallery, Moscow).
+Knife is an attribute of Abraham.

 The content of this entry has been prepared on the basis of the source materials of the Polish Scientific Publishers PWN.